 Mapping Closures, Capacity, Staffing, and the Evolving Landscape of NY's Prisons

 New York’s prisons are operating well under capacity and strained by staffing shortages.
-The map below provides a snapshot of the most recently available population, capacity, and staffing level data for operational prison facilities, illustrates where recent prison closures have occurred, and includes the status of fixed and body-worn camera installations by facility.
+The map below provides a snapshot of the most recently available population, capacity, and staffing level data for operational prison facilities, illustrates where recent prison closures have occurred, and includes the status of fixed camera installations and use of body-worn cameras by facility.
 The map also places prisons in context by indicating county-level population data.

 Stationary and Body Worn Cameras:

 The Department of Corrections and Community Supervision (DOCCS) is gradually installing stationary cameras in prisons, a process which has been expedited with an additional $400 million in the FY 2026 State Budget.
-As of October 2025, the installation status remains partial across the system's 42 state prisons.
+As of October 2025, the installation status remains partial across the system's 41 state prisons.
 Eleven facilities currently have facility-wide stationary cameras fully installed.
 Six facilities are currently in the process of having facility-wide stationary cameras installed; two of these facilities anticipate completion in 2028.
 The remaining facilities have yet to begin the process of installing facility-wide stationary cameras.
-Bedford Hills is listed as having facility-wide fixed cameras installed by 2019, but also has a fixed camera project underway, set for completion in 2028.
-For the purpose of these visualizations, the facility is listed as having fixed cameras installed facility-wide by 2019.
 According to records shared by DOCCS in October of 2025, there were body cameras in-use at all but one facility.

 Population, Capacity, and Staffing: